-9.2.5 Flexi claim payments benefit
+9.2.5 How we pay you your monthly support benefit

-You can choose to receive your Short-term or Long-term support benefit in weekly, fortnightly or monthly payments.
-Payments will begin from the end of the waiting period.
+Payments for either the Short-term support or Longterm support benefit will begin from the end of the waiting period.
 The waiting period you have chosen is shown in your policy schedule.
 After the end of the waiting period, payments will accrue from the first day of each period you are disabled.
-To calculate the amount payable for weekly and fortnightly payments, we will multiply your Short-term or Long-term support benefit by 12, divide it by 364 and then multiply it by the number of days; that is:
+We will normally pay monthly in advance, unless another method has been agreed upon by you and us at the time of claim.